MiguelJacintoNetworks/MyRose/README.md

-# MyRose---IOT
+MyRose is an IoT project for real-time monitoring of a rose.
+It uses two Arduinos (R4 Wi-Fi and BLE 33), a Raspberry Pi 4, and the ThingsBoard cloud.
+The rose recognizes three voice commands with a neural network (deep learning): “Water” (for automatic watering), “Hello” (to greet back), and “Servo” (to spin a fan on hot days).
+The ML/DL model was developed with Edge Impulse, using a dataset I created with over 1,000 one-second samples.

-An IoT app developed with two Arduinos (R4 Wi-Fi and BLE 33), a Raspberry Pi 4, and ThingsBoard as the cloud platform.
+The pipeline is simple: the two Arduinos act as sensors/actuators, sending data over BLE to the Raspberry Pi.
+The Raspberry Pi then uses MQTT to forward that data to ThingsBoard—completing the upstream flow.
+On the downstream side, I set up Rule Chains in ThingsBoard to trigger metrics that are sent back to the Arduino and shown on an OLED screen.